cdown/chrisdown.name/_posts/2018-04-17-kernel-adventures-the-curious-case-of-squashfs-stalls.md

-Both stacks end in `schedule()`, which is a thin wrapper around the [`__schedule()` function](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/kernel/sched/core.c?h=linux-4.15.y#n3288) inside the kernel. `__schedule()` is a way of voluntarily hinting to the kernel's CPU scheduler that we are about to perform a high-latency operation (like disk or network I/O) and that it should consider finding another process to schedule instead of us for now.
+Both stacks end in `schedule()`, which is a thin wrapper around the [`__schedule()` function](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/kernel/sched/core.c?h=linux-4.15.y#n3288) inside the kernel. `__schedule()` here is a way of voluntarily hinting to the kernel's CPU scheduler<sup>* well, kind of</sup> that we are about to perform a high-latency operation (like disk or network I/O) and that it should consider finding another process to schedule instead of us for now.
 This is good, as it allows us to signal to the kernel that it is a good idea to go ahead and pick a process that will actually make use of the CPU instead of wasting time on one which can't continue until it's finished waiting for a response from something that may take a while.

+<small><sup>*</sup> `schedule()` is also used in some involuntary cases when
+`TIF_NEED_RESCHED` is set, but I could write a whole other post on preemptible kernels, `TIF_NEED_RESCHED`, and the like.
+You can tell the difference here because this path is not in interrupt handling, which is another common path checking `TIF_NEED_RESCHED`.
+This is also how timeslice management works (using timer interrupts).
+We also have some kind of "implicitly voluntary" cases -- the main one being returning from a syscall. `schedule()` can also be called as part of `preempt_enable` and `cond_resched`.
+If this note was confusing, don't worry, you don't need it to understand the rest of the post :-)</small>

 Disk or network I/O are big reasons that an application may voluntarily signal the scheduler to choose another process, and that's certainly what we see in